progsmile/request-validator/README.md

 echo $validator->format(MarkdownFormatter::class);
 ```

-## Contributing
+## Contributing :octocat:

-Dear contributors, the project is just started and it is not stable yet, we love to have your fork requests.
+Dear contributors , the project is just started and it is not stable yet, we love to have your fork requests.

 ## Testing